ether/ueberDB/README.md

 For details on how it works please refer to the wiki: https://github.com/ether/ueberDB/wiki/findKeys-functionality

 # MySQL /MariaDB Advice
 You should create your database as utf8mb4_bin.
-UeberDB will check this as startup.
+Also, please ensure `settings.json` (`dbSettings.charset`) is configured to use the same charset that your database uses, otherwise ueberDB will complain at startup.

 # License
 [Apache License v2](http://www.apache.org/licenses/LICENSE-2.0.html)